elinekupers/noisepoolPCADenoise/README.md

 Scripts		: Scripts to preload and shape the
 		data before denoising.

-Denoisedata.m	: main function to denoise time series.
+denoisedata.m	: main function to denoise time series.

-DFDdownloaddata.m : Download example datasets from web.
+dfdDownloadData.m : Download example datasets from web.

-DFDaddpaths.m	: Add paths with functions to make
+dfdAddPaths.m	: Add paths with functions to make
 		this repository run smoothly.